The 15 Best Movies About Fairies, Ranked

 Fairies are magical and mysterious creatures that exist in fantastical tales of all kinds.
 They've been around in folklore for centuries, but fairies have become popularized in cinema over the past few decades.

 From animated Studio Ghibli movies to indie horror flicks, fairy movies come in all styles and shapes.
-If you have a fascination with fairies in cinema, I can recommend a bunch worth watching.
+If you have a fascination with fairies, I can recommend a bunch of films worth watching!

 The Secret World of Arrietty is a fantastic film, but the reason why it ranks this low on my list is that Arrietty and her family are never explicitly said to be "fairies."
 They're simply "tiny people."